 - If you get stuck in traffic on the way home from work, you may need to pump a little off just to help relieve the pressure.

-For manual pumps, I like one handed pumps.
+For manual pumps, I like one-handed pumps.
 The Medela Harmony has a very cool feature where it lets you pump quickly to stimulate a let-down.
 Then you switch to the longer part of the handle to get longer periods of suction to express your milk once it has let-down.

 The Haaka Manual Breast Pump gets a special mention.
 This inexpensive, low tech, manual breast pump is a mom favorite.

-It is most commonly used when mom attaches it with suction before she starts breastfeeding and it catches all the milk she leaks when breastfeeding.
+Most moms use it by attaching it with suction before she starts breastfeeding and it catches all the milk she leaks when breastfeeding.
 It enhances milk expression by the suction.

 It can also be used without breastfeeding.
 It is at such a great price point that you may be able to consider getting two or three and keeping them in strategic places.
-Keep one in the car, one in your diaper bag and one at the bedside or next to your breastfeeding chair.
+Keep one in the car, one in your diaper bag, and one at the bedside or next to your breastfeeding chair.